This section provides a conceptual overview of partitioning in MySQL 8.0.

 For creating partitioned tables, you must use a storage engine that supports them.
 In MySQL 8.0, all partitions of the same partitioned table must use the same storage engine.
 However, there is nothing preventing you from using different storage engines for different partitioned tables on the same MySQL server or even in the same database.

-InnoDB.
-Partitioning cannot be
+NDB.
+Partitioning cannot be used with

 When creating a partitioned table, the default storage engine is